 GA helps Webmasters monitor and analyze the performance of their website but doesn’t directly include SERPs (search engine results pages) data.
 GA doesn’t give you enough information to fix SEO ranking problems but provides consumer behavioral insights.

-Keep in mind that there is other free analytics software on the web such as Piwik that give GA a ‘run for its money’.
+Keep in mind that there is other free analytics software on the web such as Matomo that give GA a ‘run for its money’, but many operate on the freemium model, meaning you get the basics for free, but the best features cost money.

 Why is GA Important?